sanju20024/Nxt-Trendz-E-Commerce-Application/README.md

 # 🛒 Nxt Trendz – E-Commerce Application

-A React-based e-commerce application built as part of **NxtWave ReactJS Coding Practices**, focusing on authentication, protected routes, and cart functionality.
+A React-based e-commerce application built as part of **NxtWave ReactJS Project**, focusing on authentication, protected routes, and cart functionality.

 ---